Bancha Haru (Spring Bancha) Green Tea

 Unlike most Bancha teas, the picking of our Bancha “Haru” (= “Bancha of spring”) already takes place prevernally.
 Picked are the leaves from the previous year, after accumulating special taste and aroma substances during winter.
 This particular early picking also supports the growth of the new spring’s young shoots.
 Home of this tea is the region around Kagoshima, capital city of the prefecture with the same name located on the island Kyushu on the most southern tip of Japan.

-Apart from Bancha Haru’s special early spring character, this unusual Bancha green tea stands out through a level of care and diligence in the processing that is otherwise only applied to high quality Sencha-, Kabusecha- and Gyokuro teas.
-In order to achieve an optimal exploitation of the active ingredients, the freshly picked deep green tea leaves are steamed, cooled, rolled and dried according to the characteristic procedure of Japanese green tea processing.
-The producer of this Sencha green tea, who is organic-certified to both Japanese and EU standards, vacuum-packages the tea immediately upon completion of the processing cycle, so that the active substances, the aromatic fragrance and the intensive taste remain preserved throughout the tea’s streamlined way to distant shores and right up to your tea cup.
+Apart from the special prevernal character, this unusual Bancha green tea stands out with a level of care and diligence in processing that otherwise finds application to high quality Sencha-, Kabusecha- and Gyokuro teas only.
+In order to optimally exploit the active ingredients, the freshly picked deep green tea leaves undergo processing right upon picking.
+In Japan, this means steaming for oxidation stop first, then rolling, cooling down and final drying.
+The producer of this Sencha green tea vacuum-packages the tea immediately upon completion of the processing cycle.
+Like this, the active substances, aromatic fragrance and intensive taste remain preserved throughout the tea’s way to distant shores and right up to your tea cup.